adamboss95/MYDFIR-30day-Challenge/30_SOC_Challenge_MyDFIR/Day 17 Creating a Dashboard for RDP Activity.md

 **Goal**: Learn how to create a dashboard focusing on RDP activity generated from a Windows server and table visualization.

-**Task**: Create a map similar to the SSH activity map, but focusing on Windows Server authentication attempts related to RDP and create table visualization.
+**Task**: Create a map similar to the SSH Authentications map, but focusing on Windows Server authentication attempts related to RDP and create table visualization.

 ## 3. Steps to Create the Dashboard